| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 C: Faster rotation

-with T Tauri star at the center of rotation |
+with T Tauri star at the center of rotation | By retaining orbital momentum, the shape of the

 disk is formed.
 The consequence of this is the formation of larger